ft9738962/Stackoverflow_survey_data_explore/README.md

 - Does gender ratio improve more balanced in IT industry?
 - What is the hottest occupation as a developer?
 - What is the hottest language or potential language for a developer?

 ---
 # 2. File Description
-Data_Explore.ipynb: include the data exploration process with comments and explanation
+- Data_Explore.ipynb: include the data exploration process with comments and explanation
-fig: Folder to store figures created by Matplotlib in the data exploration
+- fig: Folder to store figures created by Matplotlib in the data exploration

 A blog for this project for public has been compiled on the **[Media(link)]**

 ---
 # 3. How to Interact with My project
 This is a personal project for Udacity DSND Term2.
-No interaction is needed.
+No contribution is needed.

 ---
 # 4. Licensing
 There is no license to any output of the data exploration and figure files.

-It's welcome to quote the conclusion.
+It's welcome to quote the conclusion and work on my project for you personal interest.

 ---
 # 5. Authors
 Max Qiu